 Switching superannuation funds later in life can offer several benefits, but there are also some potential disadvantages to consider.

 Another important thing to check is that you won’t lose out on valuable benefits by changing funds.

-For example, the Australian Securities and Investments Commission’s (ASIC) helpful MoneySmart consumer site notes that you should get professional advice before leaving an old-style defined benefit fund, because the terms typically offered by such funds are very generous and thus possibly not matched by your new fund.
+The Australian Securities and Investments Commission’s (ASIC) helpful MoneySmart consumer site notes that you should get professional advice before leaving an old-style defined benefit fund because the terms typically offered by such funds are very generous and thus possibly not matched by your new fund.

 Once you’ve made the decision to switch to a winning fund, however, there’s some good news.
 Getting the switching process underway takes just a few minutes when done online.
 It’s as simple as going to your chosen fund’s website and filling in an online form to open an account.

 If you prefer to do things on paper, give the fund a call to ask for the product disclosure statement for your chosen fund and complete the enclosed form.

 While taking that first step, it’s worthwhile making sure all your retirement savings are consolidated in a single account at the same time.
 Many industry super funds are already matching members’ multiple super accounts to help them consolidate their savings, but you can do so yourself by creating a myGov account to use the Australian Taxation Office’s online super search tools.

 Or you can search with AUSFund, which was created to look after the unclaimed and inactive super accounts from more than 35 other funds from both the industry and retail super sectors.

 While switching your superannuation fund later in life can be a smart financial decision, it’s recommended that you seek a financial advisor before making any final decisions to help you make an informed decision and avoid any costly mistakes.